ultrapump/blog/_posts/2025-08-08-how-to-avoid-lb-on-vke.md

 ## Ingress model on VKE

+**Disclaimer:** The following steps are only required due to current VKE limitations and bugs.
+In a fully functional Kubernetes environment, node-level TLS termination should require minimal additional firewall or CNI configuration.

 - nginx Ingress runs as a DaemonSet with `hostNetwork: true` so it binds to `:80` and `:443` on every node
 - Cloudflare IP ranges are allow‑listed on the cloud firewall and `ufw` on each node
 - Health endpoints are probed through Cloudflare